-In a brick-and-mortar store, your customers can see and touch the items you are selling, or even try or test them.
+In a brick-and-mortar store, your customers can see and touch the items you are selling or even try or test them.
 You, as a seller, can engage the shoppers in a conversation – ask if they need any recommendations or if they have any questions.
-Eye contact, your voice and intonation, your presence makes a difference.
+Eye contact, your voice, your intonation, and your presence make a difference.

 - Email marketing – catch their email addresses, talk to them through your emails

 - Chatbots and messengers on your website, e-store, or landing page – be there for them through chat

 - Social media channels – excellent for interactive communications and listening to what your customers want and need

 - SMS – a popular and effective way to reach your customers

 - Video channels such as YouTube, live streaming, live demos, and presentations

 Of course, make sure you are following all the guidelines and regulations, especially opt-in confirmations!

 Brick-and-mortar stores attract their customers with their storefronts and their window displays – asking them to come in and browse inside.
 No surprise we have a saying “window shopping”.
 But your online store has SEO and your online banners, carousels, and digital assets to invite them in and browse your virtual shop.